If you run a landscaping company or have some serious weeds that need wacking then make sure you get one of these weed eaters.

 We liked how the weight of the battery balanced perfectly with the trimmer head on the end of the straight shaft.

-This is easily one of the best cordless weed eaters we’ve seen and it’s easy to see why it features in so many commercial weed eater reviews.
+This is easily one of the best battery powered weed eaters we’ve seen and it’s easy to see why it features in so many commercial weed eater reviews.
 The ease of use and impressive power makes this a great option if you’re tired of noisy, smelly gas engines.

 Here are a few things to keep in mind before choosing your commercial weed eater: